tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - Let this run for 2 minutes.
 Stop the attack by pressing "Enter"" a couple of times in the **Attacker** window the choosing option "3" to stop the "Attack"

 ..
-NOTE:: The DHD does not record the end of the attack right away, it is very conservative, therefore you may have to wait 5 minutes to see the results.
+NOTE:: The |dhd| does not record the end of the attack right away, it is very conservative, therefore you may have to wait 5 minutes to see the results.

 - Look at the Event Logs.